MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 <a name="note_B"></a>__B__ Supported in [/permissive-](../build/reference/permissive-standards-conformance.md) mode in Visual Studio 2017 version 15.7. see [Two-phase name lookup support comes to MSVC](https://blogs.msdn.microsoft.com/vcblog/2017/09/11/two-phase-name-lookup-support-comes-to-msvc/) for more information.

-<a name="note_C"></a>__C__ The compiler’s support for C99 Preprocessor rules is incomplete in Visual Studio 2017.
-Variadic macros are supported, but there are many bugs in the preprocessor’s behavior.
-We are overhauling the preprocessor, and will experimentally ship those changes under the [/permissive-](../build/reference/permissive-standards-conformance.md) mode soon.

 <a name="note_D"></a>__D__ Supported under [/std:c++14](../build/reference/std-specify-language-standard-version.md) with a suppressible warning, C4984.

-<a name="note_E"></a>__E__ This is a completely new implementation, incompatible with the
-previous `std::experimental` version, necessitated by symlink support, bug fixes, and changes in standard-required behavior.
-Currently, including \<filesystem> provides the new `std::filesystem` and the previous `std::experimental::filesystem`, and including \<experimental/filesystem> provides only the old experimental implementation.
-The experimental implementation will be REMOVED in the next ABI-breaking release of the libraries.

-<a name="note_F"></a>__F__ Features that were not completed in Visual Studio 2015 are broken out elsewhere in this table.

 <a name="note_G"></a>__G__ Supported by a compiler intrinsic.